AdaCore/aws/readme.txt

    - Support for Pipe streams to avoid writing data on the hard drive.

+   - Add support for extended HTTP protocols.

+   - Fix xsd:float and xsd:double support to match the W3C recommendations.

    - Plus many small fixes, enhancements, API comments, and documentation work.